Slevinski/slevinski.github.io/series/dms-plan/entries/data-management-and-sharing-plan/handout.md

 That path is where many teams struggle.

-Steve Slevinski helps researchers and project teams:
+This work helps researchers and project teams:

 - understand the real data environment
 - build needed structure